yuanqing/create-figma-plugin/docs/figma-plugin-basics.md

 - Specify keyboard shortcuts for triggering its commands
 - Run while the user is in Presentation View
 - Run if the user only has View permissions for the currently-open document
-- Modify the native Figma editor interface
+- Modify the Figma editor interface